zhouchw5/geometric.github.io/README.md

-## A Skyscraper and An Innovative geometrical method
+## A Skyscraper and An Innovative Geometrical Method

 This article is telling the past when I grabbed the indication from the shape of a skycraper and figured out an innovative way to solve a geometric problem in my second grade in high school.
 The key words in this article are Geometry, Skycraper, and Checkers.